How it works

 We’ve already seen two ways to control the consonants and vowels of your language.
 The easiest option is Custom Phonemes which tells the generator I at least want these phonemes.
 You decide which consonants are and aren’t allowed to appear next to each other.

-Slightly more complex is the Word Structure option, which forces the user to decide which consonants are (and aren’t) allowed to appear next to each other, as well as where in words they are allowed to appear.
-It’s a lot more work and decision making, but sometimes it’s the only way to get the “vibe” of your language right.
+The next most advanced option is the Word Structure option, which allows the user to decide which consonants are allowed to appear at the beginning, middle and end of a word, as well as which consonants are allowed to appear next to each other.
+It’s a lot more decision making, but sometimes you need to do this to get the ‟vibe” of your language right.

-Note that we’re using the word “phoneme” and not “letter”.
+Note that we’re using the word ‟phoneme” and not ‟letter”.
 Phonemes are the individual sounds of a language, which is not the same as the spelling!
 Phonemes are represented by the International Phonetic Alphabet (IPA), which is used to transcribe the exact pronunciation of words in all languages worldwide, and can even account for regional accents.
-The IPA is a standardized, objective way to pronounce words.
-This is something that is not possible to do with the Latin alphabet.
-For example, the Latin alphabet only has five vowel letters, yet there are more than 30 different vowel sounds found in languages around the world (not to mention the hundreds of variations on how they can be pronounced).
+The IPA is a standardized, objective way to pronounce words: something that is not possible to do with the Latin alphabet.
+For example, the Latin alphabet only has five vowel letters, A, E, I, O and U, yet there are more than 30 distinct vowel sounds found in languages around the world (not to mention the dozens of variations on how they can be pronounced).

 Despite its usefulness, the documenting your conlang in IPA has some drawbacks.
 For one, it’s difficult to type on computers.
-Secondly, the average person wouldn’t understand it.
-For these reasons, conlangers usually create a spelling convention for their languages using the Latin alphabet.
-A “romanization”, as it is sometimes called, is a good middle ground; it tells readers roughly what the language sounds like, without confusing them.
+Secondly, the average person wouldn’t understand it, and therefore wouldn’t actually have a clue how it’s meant to sound.
+For these reasons, conlangers usually create a spelling convention for their languages using the Latin alphabet, sometimes called a ‟romanization”.
+This is a good middle ground; it tells readers roughly what the language sounds like, without confusing them.
 It may not critical for your readers to know exactly how the language is pronounced anyway.
 And the IPA is always there for anyone who’s interested.

-In Vulgar, the spelling is represented as bold blue text, whereas the IPA is written between /forward slashes/.
+In Vulgarlang, the spelling is represented as bold blue text, whereas the IPA is written between /forward slashes/.

-In cases where the word contains non-English phonemes, Vulgar makes a spelling that is close to how it sounds in English.
-For example, the phoneme /ʈ/ is not found in English but is found in some languages in India (e.g. Hindi).
-It sounds very similar to English /t/ as in “time”, but perhaps if you imagine it done in an Indian accent. / will be spelled t, so long as the language doens’t have the English phoneme /t/.
-If it has both /t/ and /ʈ/, the latter will be spelled with some kind of diacritic mark (such as ) to distinguish it from t.
+In cases where the word contains non-English phonemes, the app makes a spelling that is close to how it sounds in English.
+For example, the phoneme /ʈ/ is not found in English, but is found in some languages in India (e.g. Hindi).
+It sounds very similar to English /t/ as in “time”, but perhaps if you imagine it done in an Indian accent. / will be spelled t so long as the language doesn’t also have /t/.
+If it has both /t/ and /ʈ/, the latter will be spelled with some kind of diacritic mark, such as .

 Editing the words